JarekCh/airbnb_clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Training project along with scrimba react path.
+Since its small one to run it download repository and run npm start.

+## Tech stack:
+- React
+- JS
+- CSS
+- HTML

 ## Available Scripts